jalabrecque/website/content/publication/2025-01-01_labrecque2025would.md

 +++
-title = "Estimating health-selective migration in patients with systemic lupus erythematosus or Sjogren's from administrative data" date = "2013-01-01" publication_types = ["2"] authors = ["Labrecque, Jeremy"] publication = "In: McGill University" abstract = "" abstract_short = ""
+title = "What would we learn from empirical evaluations of epidemiologic methods?" date = "2025-01-01" publication_types = ["2"]
+authors = ["Labrecque, Jeremy A"] publication = "In: International Journal of Epidemiology, (54), 5, _pp. dyaf155_"
+abstract = ""
+abstract_short = ""
 image_preview = ""